Knicey/stglyphs/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is an example which displays seasonal mins and maxes in temperature from NOAA across the US:

 ``` r
 library(stglpyhs)